 Over-the-air updates are unique to Tesla’s inverter.
 In the same way that Tesla provides software updates to its electric vehicles over wifi or that apps on your phone periodically update via wifi, the company plans to similarly provide over-the-air updates to its inverters, updating the software of the inverter with any future updates on the fly.
 In order to achieve this, the battery has both a wifi/ethernet connection as well as 4G LTE connectivity.

 How to size a solar panel system with the Tesla inverter

-When will the Tesla inverter be available?
+When did the Tesla inverter become available?

 How does the Tesla inverter compare to other solar inverters?

 According to our most recent Solar Marketplace Intel Report, the residential inverter market is currently dominated by SolarEdge and Enphase.
-Here’s how the Tesla inverter stacks up to the two company’s most popular options on EnergySage, the SolarEdge EnergyHub and the Enphase IQ7 Plus:
+Here’s how the Tesla inverter stacks up to the two company’s most popular options on EnergySage, the SolarEdge EnergyHub, and the Enphase IQ7 Plus: